altomator/EN-data_mining/README.md

 ## EN-data_mining
-*Data Mining Historical Newspaper Metadata (Europeana Newspaper Project)*
+*Data Mining Historical Newspapers Metadata (Europeana Newspaper Project)*

 ### Synopsis
 Newspapers from European digital librabries collections are part of the data set OLR’ed (Optical Layout Recognition) by the project Europeana Newspapers (www.europeana-newspapers.eu).
 The OLR refinement consists of the description of the structure of each issue and articles (spatial extent, title and subtitle, classification of content types) using the METS/ALTO formats.

-From each digital document is derived a set of bibliographical (date of publication, title) and quantitative metadata relating to content (number of pages, articles, words, illustrations, etc.).
-Shell and XSLT or Perl scripts are used to extract some metadata from METS manifest or ALTO files.
+From each digital document is derived a set of bibliographical metadata (date of publication, title) and quantitative metadata related to content and layout (number of pages, articles, words, illustrations, etc.).
+Shell and XSLT or Perl scripts are used to extract some metadata from METS manifest or from ALTO files.

 Detailled presentation: [English](http://altomator.github.io/EN-data_mining/)